 We served our little gem at Sunday supper with a Fresh Banana Buttercream Frosting that is sligtly oozing, just the way we like it, with a layer of sliced bananas tucked between the layers.

 This Cake is Dedicated to Betty!
-This cake is dedicated to a special family friend and her name is Betty.
-I haven’t seen her in some time but I think of her a lot.
-Betty’s daughter, Julie, and I grew up together in our hometown of Merced — since we were each 6 years old, and later in the San Francisco Bay Area through our college years.
+I have a special family friend and her name is Betty.🙂 I haven’t seen her in some time but I think of her a lot.
+Her daughter, Julie, and I grew up together in our hometown of Merced and later in the San Francisco Bay Area through our college years.
 Because my mom was a way-working mom, I spent a lot of time at Betty’s home.
-Betty became my “other mom” role model and she taught me so many wonderful things about being a mom and keeping a home.
+She became my “other mom” role model and she taught me so many wonderful things about being a mom and keeping a home.
 She taught me how a stay-at-home mom cares for her family on the home-front (packing lunches, decorating, shopping, chore-ing) and about the special art of home crafts.
 She had been a professional seamstress so she stitched us up matching sundresses, took us “junking” to junk shops to buy chairs to recover or old trunks to refinish, taught us crafts projects, helped us transform the garage into an amazing kid space and cooked amazing meals for family sit-downs.
 She painted and papered and hammered her home into charming perfection and re-purposed everything from old and scrappy to fine and lovely.
 Even though I am now a busy working mom with 3 kids, I always think back to how Betty might enhance her home and how she might fill it up with love.
-So I’m dedicating this charming vintage cake with LOVE to Betty.
+So I’m dedicating this charming vintage cake with LOVE to Betty.🙂

 Here’s a photo of Betty in her “salad days” when she was a professional seamstress.
 Doesn’t she look glamorous?